 It should also be noted that breaching an FVIO is a criminal offence.

-FVIO’s are made in State and Territory Courts, and Parenting Orders are made in Commonwealth Courts.
-This is important, as the Federal Circuit Court of Australia and Family Court of Australia will not automatically know if there is an FVIO in place that is relevant to the proceedings.
+FVIOs are made in State and Territory Courts, and Parenting Orders are made in Commonwealth Courts.
+This is important, as while there is a framework in place to promote information sharing between the State and Territory Courts and the Commonwealth Courts, the Federal Circuit and Family Court of Australia will not automatically know if there is an FVIO in place that is relevant to the proceedings.

-If there is an FVIO concerning one of the parties to parenting proceedings, an obligation to inform the Court exists.
+If there is an FVIO concerning one of the parties to parenting proceedings, the parties have an obligation to inform the Court of its existence.

-When making an application to the Federal Circuit Court of Australia or Family Court of Australia for parenting orders, you must file a ‘Notice of child abuse, family violence or risk’ form.
+When making an application to the Federal Circuit and Family Court of Australia for parenting orders, you must file a ‘Notice of child abuse, family violence or risk’ form.
 This form must be filed again if you are making new allegations of family violence or child abuse after making your initial application to the Court.
 This form helps the Court identify any possible risk to the child when determining what orders are in the best interests of the child.

-FVIO’s can have a significant impact on the outcome of family law proceedings.
+FVIOs can have a significant impact on the outcome of family law proceedings.
 The Court must make orders in the best interests of the child.
-Greater weight is given to ensuring the child is protected from harm and family violence, than the benefit to the child of having a meaningful relationship with both parents.
+Greater weight to the need to protect a child from physical or psychological harm or from being subjected to, or exposed to, abuse, neglect or family violence over the benefit to a child of having a meaningful relationship with both parents.

 The existence of an FVIO can suggest that the child may be at risk of family violence.
 However, the mere existence of an FVIO does not automatically mean that the FVIO respondent will no longer be allowed to see their children due to the perceived risk of harm.